informatics-isi-edu/line-viewer/README.md

 # line-viewer

-plotting line charts using plotly
+Plotting line charts using plotly

 line-viewer can be invoked with one or more csv datafiles